Creating your optimal future

-Charles has recently completed his Masters degree in Economics at UCT, for which he presented a paper investigating the impact of asteroid mining on long-term platinum supply.
-In addition to serving as Afriforesight’s political economist, he has a special interest in geopolitics - particularly how events happening in the US, China and Europe impact global commodity demand & supply.
+Charles obtained his Masters degree in Economics at UCT, for which he presented a paper investigating the impact of asteroid mining on long-term platinum supply.
+He serves as Afriforesight’s political economist, given his special interest in geopolitics - particularly how events happening in the US, China and Europe impact global commodity demand & supply.
 His unique training as both a Chartered Accountant and an economist allows him to understand commodity industries through the analysis of company financial performance from a macro-economic context.
-He was the technical designer of the Mining Phakisa forecasting model.